koenrane/KR-new-site/content/import/problem-relaxation-as-a-tactic.md

 The world is going to hell.
 You might be working on a hard (or even an impossible) problem.
 We plausibly stand on the precipice of extinction and utter annihilation.

 Just relax.

-_This is meant as a reference post.
-I'm not the first to talk using problem relaxation in this way.
-For example, see [The methodology of unbounded analysis](https://arbital.com/p/unbounded_analysis/)._

 <hr/>